e3-/acc-cpuc/README_for_zip.md

 ### 2. Activate the `conda` Environment

-From the same Command Prompt window, activate the `conda` environment:
+In the same Command Prompt window, use the following command to activate the `conda` environment:

 ```
 conda activate e3-acc